TrackEDU/trackedu-site/README.md

 ---

-## 🔒 Bank-Grade Security & Privacy
+## 🔒 Privacy-First Security

 School IT departments love TrackEDU because it operates on a strict **"Privacy by Design"** framework.

 * **Zero PII Required:** Students do *not* need emails, passwords, or Google SSO to log in.
 They use an auto-generated alphanumeric ID (e.g., `EMWA482`) and a custom Class Passcode.
-* **Built for Privacy Standards:** Designed to support schools in their FERPA, COPPA, and GDPR obligations.
+* **Privacy-First Architecture:** Designed with student privacy as the foundation.
+Student names are partially displayed (e.g., "Bill S." instead of full name).
 We do not track students across the web, run ads, or sell data.
 * **Data Sovereignty:** Schools retain 100% ownership of their data with the ability to permanently wipe their database via the dashboard instantly.
 * **Encrypted Infrastructure:** Hosted on Google Cloud (Firebase) using AES-256 encryption at rest and TLS 1.3 in transit.